Yaveen123/genta-general/README.md

 | _Description_ | For the frontend to retrieve/update data, it pings API endpoints that run on this. | The frontend presents the content from the backend in a way that's accessible to the user. |
 | _Deployed URL_ | https://genta-api.online | https://genta.live |
 | _Repository_ | https://github.com/yaveen123/genta-api |  https://github.com/yaveen123/genta-general |

+### License
+Genta General  © 2025 by Yavisht Behari is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/